-- + This Policy document contains our regime of resource management charges for the Region. - + The document contains charges for applying for a resource consent and annual consent supervision and monitoring charges. - + Your consent supervision and monitoring charge is split into three parts.
-These are: - a customer service charge; - a compliance monitoring charge; - a state of the environment monitoring charge. - + The annual customer service charge for administering your consent decreases by \$10 to \$35.
-The multiple consent discount is removed. - + The Council will carry out a compliance inspection programme for all consents that may have a significant ongoing effect on the environment.
-Those with consents for one-off activities will pay a "once only" compliance charge in their first year. - + Your compliance programme will be individually tailored to meet the needs of your consent.
-You pay only the cost of monitoring compliance with your consent, not someone else's. - + The charge out rate for Council staff has increased from \$60 per hour to \$70 per hour. - + For many consents, a good level of compliance can cut your compliance charge by twothirds.
-On the other hand a poor compliance record means that you will be charged more. - + Your state of the environment (SOE) monitoring charge reflects the SOE monitoring related to your consent.
-In most cases, it is based on the work we need to do in your catchment and only comes into effect when the resource you are using is under stress. - + We want to provide certainty for businesses paying charges under this Policy.
-Your consent supervision and monitoring charge will remain in place for three years and will not be reviewed until July 2004 (except where it is either reduced for good compliance or increased for poor compliance). - + The charges come into force on 1 July 2001. - + Application charges for changing a regional plan or the Regional Policy Statement are also in this Policy.
+- This Policy document contains our regime of resource management charges for the region - The document contains charges for applying for a resource consent and annual consent supervision and monitoring charges.
+It also contains charges for not complying with a rule in a regional plan or the Resource Management Act 1991 and providing information in relation to plans and resource consents - Your consent supervision and monitoring charge is split into three parts.
+These are: - A customer service charge - A compliance monitoring charge - A state of the environment monitoring charge - The annual customer service charge for administering your consent remains at \$35 - Greater Wellington Regional Council will carry out a compliance inspection programme for all consents that may have a significant ongoing effect on the environment.
+Those with consents for one-off activities will pay a "once only" compliance charge in their first year - Your compliance programme will be individually tailored to meet the needs of your consent.
+You pay only the cost of monitoring compliance with your consent, not someone else's - The charge out rate for Greater Wellington staff has increased from \$70 per hour to \$85 per hour.
+This is around a 3.5% increase per year over the last six years that the previous policy had been in place - For many consents, a good level of compliance can cut your compliance charge by two-thirds.
+On the other hand a poor compliance record means that you will be charged more - Your state of the environment (SOE) monitoring charge reflects the SOE monitoring related to your consent.
+In most cases, it is based on the work we need to do in your catchment and only comes into effect when the resource you are using is under stress - The charges come into force on 1 July 2007 - Application charges for changing a regional plan or the Regional Policy Statement are also in this Policy - We intend to introduce an annual review of our Resource Management Charging Policy and this will ensure any future increases will be gradual.
+An annual review of the Charging Policy will be included as part of the Annual Plan and LTCCP processes and you will be consulted on any proposed change

-Part 1:
+Part 1: Policy

-Policy